peteawalk/bot_LIRI/README.md

 # LIRI
 ### Language Interpretation and Recognition Interface
 ![](vanillaJS.png) Have you ever wanted to know when your favorite artist was in town?
 Have you ever wanted to know more about a song?
 Do you find IMDB a bit cumbersome?
 Try out LIRI!

-LIRI is a SIRI for your command line.
+LIRI is SIRI for your command line.
 You can search for concerts, movie details and track details.
 This is a node.JS tool that must be run in the command line.

 ## Configuration/Install
 You will need to create your own .env in the relative path of all the files.
 Similar to this: